 Pro Tip: A cozy, relaxing bedroom needs to be simple and easy.

 However, if you love using a duvet, wonderful!
 They are so pretty and definitely add a luxurious look to your bedding.
 To make a duvet look more full and luxurious, add two duvet inserts into one duvet cover.

 Even though this may seem expensive and unnecessary, I promise it will make such a huge difference in how pretty your duvet looks.
 At the same time, it will be a lot easier to make your duvet look full and pretty on your bed too!

 Step Two to Decorate a Cozy Winter Bedroom: Create a small seating area.

-This may seem impossible in your small bedroom.
+My second tip for cozy winter bedroom ideas is to create a cozy reading nook.
+This may seem impossible in your small space.
 However, think outside the box and see if there is any possibility of fitting even a small chair, pair of chairs, or soft bench into your room.

 Our master bedroom isn’t large, but thankfully, we can squeeze in a pair of chairs.
 They are some of the most used chairs in the house, both by my husband and I but also by our kids.
 I love how they will come in and plop down to tell me something about their day or sometimes we sit and even study for their schoolwork.

 Pro Tip: If you have a seating area, create a rule for yourself that you clean it off before bed each night!

 If the seating area exists only to be a place to pile things, don’t get rid of the seating area.
 Get rid of the piles and make some rules about what goes there and how long it stays!
 A cozy reading nook can make your bedroom extra relaxing and looks beautiful too.